-If you are thinking, “Amy, get out of my head!” then I am so glad that you are here, my friend.
+If you're thinking, "Amy, get out of my head!" then I am so glad that you're here, my friend.
 This homeschool soccer mom to five boys has lived and breathed all of these thoughts and then some!
 In fact, I have periods in our homeschool where I continue to struggle.

 So, if I continue to have these struggles, why in the world am I writing about practical goals for homeschool success?